vmware/vic/doc/user_doc/vic_installation/networks.md

 Networks for container VMs to use for external communication when container developers run `docker run` or `docker create` with the `--net` option.

 You can share one network alias between multiple containers.
-For  more detailed information about setting up container networks, see the sections on the `container-network-xxx` options in [Virtual Container Host Deployment Options](vch_installer_options.md#container-network).
+For  more detailed information about setting up container networks, see the sections on the `container-network-xxx` options in [VCH Deployment Options](vch_installer_options.md#container-network).